NColusso/Hand-on-Demand/README.md

 ## Description

-- Hand on Demand is a fully responsive webapp where users can pin help requests to the map which helpers can filter through & apply to
+- Hand on Demand is a fully responsive webapp where users can pin help requests to the map which helpers can filter through & apply
 - When Applying to jobs, helpers can filter based on location, distance, and job category.
-They can then send a counter offer based on payment type and amount.
+They can then apply as is or send a counter offer.
+This will initiate a message send to that user so they can then chat going forward
 - Clicking on a job the map will pan to the location of the job
 - Pins on the map are custom based on the category of the job
 - When booking a helper clients can message applicants in real time and view there previous jobs reviews before making a decision